 The energy efficient operation of the network could be promoted, for example, though network design strategies, demand side management strategies and asset purchasing strategies.

-A description of the criteria used to determine the capacity of equipment for different types of assets or different parts of the network;.
+A description of the criteria used to determine the capacity of equipment for different types of assets or different parts of the network;

 The criteria described should relate to the EDB’s philosophy in managing planning risks.